-Cloud storage is in the spotlight this week with the launch of Google Drive and the relaunch of Microsoft’s Skydrive.
-Along with competitors such as Dropbox and SugarSync, you’ve now got lots of good choices for storing files online.
+Cloud storage is in the news because of the launch of Google Drive and the relaunch of Microsoft’s Skydrive.
+If you are looking for the Cloud Storage services then there are few more good competitors of Google Drive such as Dropbox and SugarSync, you’ve now got lots of good choices for storing files online.

-Main features: 5 GB of free storage, cheap monthly rates for extra storage, 10 GB file size limit, tied into other Google services.
+Key features: 5 GB of free cloud storage, cheap monthly rates for extra storage, File size limit of 10 GB, linked with all other Google products and services.

-Main features: 2 GB of free storage, apps for Windows, Mac, Linux, iOS and Android
+Main features: 2 GB of free storage, Application for Windows, Mac, Linux, iOS and Android

 Main features: 7 GB of free storage, the best annual paid rates, remote access to other PCs